 Glass, Paul Memorial Scholarship Fund

-A one-time payment to be determined for a high school senior or undergraduate college student from Noble County who is pursuing a career in agriculture related field.
+A one-time payment for a high school senior or undergraduate college student from Noble County who is pursuing a career in agriculture related field.
 Awards $750 one time.
 Students can reapply. (cfnc)

 Donor Fund Story:

 This scholarship was created by Paul’s wife Joyce because of Paul’s success as a lifelong farmer.
 She knew that he would be pleased to be able to help students in Noble County pursue a career in agriculture.
 Joyce had heard about the strengths of the Noble County Community Foundation and knew that her fund would be safe with them.

 Paul Glass was born at McCray (Lakeside) Hospital on August 13, 1926 and grew up on the family farm.
 He enjoyed sports and especially the Chicago White Sox.
 Paul was introduced by a friend to Joyce and they got married on January 19, 1957.
 Paul enjoyed attending his three daughter’s school activities and later on in his life he enjoyed attending his grandchildren’s school activities.

 Paul was active in Noble County.
 He served as an elder in the First Christian Church.
 He was on the board of People’s Federal Bank in Kendallville and was also on the board at Central Noble Schools.
 He was involved in the Noble County Fair by serving on the fair board and being the superintendant of the Sheep Barn.
 He was also a part of the Mount Pleasant Cemetery Board.

 His wife Joyce appreciated his honesty, hard work, and for being a great father to their three girls.
 Paul’s goal was to live a life pleasing to God.
 His favorite passage in scripture was the Lord’s Prayer (Matthew 6: 9-13) which reads:

 “This, then, is how you should pray:

 your will be done